araspitzu/btc-hotspot/BUILD.md

 When running locally the configuration will be read from __src/main/resources/application.conf__, this is where you need to set host and api-token of the eclair node.
 The finished application aims at having an _internal_ (inside the raspberry-pi) eclair node to connect to.

+## Packaging and deploying

+There is a Makefile that provides useful alias for common operations, namely:

+- To package the application into a debian package
+> make package version=0.0.1-dev

+- To deploy a new version into the raspberry
+> make deploy version=0.0.1-dev host=1.0.0.1

+The above command will pack the app, push it in the PI and install it.